jessicabarnett8219/Goal-Fish/README.md

 3. Add an evaluation for a student by clicking on their ‘add evaluation’ button from the ‘view all students’ screen, or that student’s detail screen
 4. View a student’s progress on goals from their detail screen by clicking on ‘view progress’
 5. On the progress screen, view their progress for one week at a time or for a range of weeks using the drop-down forms

+## FYI
+The entire app is only accessible to logged in users.
+A user can only view the students and the associated data for the students that they created.

+**A note about dates and school weeks:** Each time a user records a new evaluation they will need to choose the date of the evaluation a school week to associate it with.
+These dates and school weeks are independent of each other, and it is at the discretion of the user to select them.
+In talking to my teacher friend, I made the decision to leave this up to the user for now, because the teacher always knows what week out of the school calendar they are in.
+The plan is to include an automatic association with the school week in version 2.
+Right now the dates are used as a reference for the user and to distinguish from one evaluation to the next.
+The school week is used for tracking progress and displaying evaluations on the table by week.